Tithe Barn Wedding Photographs - Darren and Lucy’s wedding day

 Back upstairs the last of Lucy’s makeup was being styled and her bridesmaids donned their gorgeous Grecian dresses.
 Lucy’s floral diamante head-piece was incorporated into her incredible hair and it was time for her to be helped into her beautiful wedding dress.

-Outside in the hot sun a wonderfully decorated VW split screen camper van from Vinnies Vintage Vehicles arrived to transport the girls to the Tithe Barn wedding venue, where Darren and the guests were waiting expectantly.
+Outside in the hot sun a wonderfully decorated VW split screen camper van from Vinnies Vintage Vehicles arrived to transport the girls to the Tithe Barn wedding venue (not to be confused with the Tithe Barn in Symondsbury), where Darren and the guests were waiting expectantly.

 The Tithe Barn Documentary Wedding Photographs